How is Zeffy free?

 1. Check for eligibility

-The IRS lets you apply for the EIN online, by fax, phone, or mail.
+The IRS lets you apply for the EIN via an online application process, by fax, phone, or mail.
 Applying online is the easiest way to get an employee identification number, making it the best choice if you're eligible.
-To apply for an EIN online, you must meet the following criteria:
+To apply for an EIN number online with the EIN application you must meet the following criteria:

 • Nonprofits must be located in the US or US territories